 Can fluoride reverse cavities?

-Is it possible for my tooth to still hurt after a filling?
+Can my tooth still hurt after a filling?

 Many patients experience some sensitivity after a filling.
 However, this shouldn’t last more than a week or two.
-If you’re experiencing any severe pain or sensitivity after 2-4 weeks, call us immediately.
-We may apply a desensitizing agent or recommend a root canal, depending on the circumstances.
+Call us immediately if you’re experiencing any severe pain or sensitivity after 2-4 weeks.
+We may apply a desensitizing agent or recommend a root canal.

 Address Tooth Infection Today

-The best way to prevent tooth cavities is through regular visits to the dentist.
+The best way to prevent tooth cavities is through regular visits to our dentist.
 Schedule a dental consultation with Dr. Gauthier for you and your family today.
-You can also call Apex Dental at (508) 506-1691.
+You can also call Apex Dental to treat a tooth cavity in Northborough, MA, at (508) 506-1691.